dotnet/designs/accepted/2023/wasm-browser-threads.md

     - when bundled together with user code, into `./my-react-application.js` we don't have way how to `new Worker('./dotnet.js')` anymore.
 - emscripten uses `dotnet.native.worker.js` script.
 At the moment we don't have nice way how to customize what is inside of it.
 - for ST build we have JS API to replace our dynamic `import()` of our modules with provided instance of a module.
-    - we would have to have some way how 3rs party code could become responsible for doing it also on web worker (which we start)
+    - we would have to have some way how 3rd party code could become responsible for doing it also on web worker (which we start)
+- what other JS frameworks do when they want to be webpack friendly and create web workers ?

 ## Subtle crypto
 - once we have have all managed threads outside of the UI thread